DVGY/tours/readme.md

    If ratingsAverage and ratingQuantity is set via patch is not correct.
    Role can be set too

-This customisation will change handler factory
+This customisation will change handler factory (bug confirmed by mongoose community)

 2. Remove password hash field from reponse
 3. Add to wishlist trip
+4. If suppose the user has ratings average 4.5, he agains slides the ratings to 3.5 and then back to 4.5.
+Make sure it does make any api call.
+If the ratingsStartValue is Equal to ratingsEndValue then only call below function
+5. Remove no api call bug, when filtered by difficulty